luigiquara/compCV/src/zero_shot/README.md

 At the moment, the architecture used is the ResNet50, pretrained on ImageNet, COCO, CIFAR10 and CIFAR100.
 Currently, these models are tested on StanfordCars, Oxford102Flowers and INaturalist2021.

+As an upperbound, we report also the results of finetuned models on these downstream dataset.
+Those are taken from online repositories, that we cite in the results table.

 ## Noted on the Models
 ### ResNet50 - COCO
 We were not able to find online a ResNet50 architecture trained on COCO dataset.
-We decided to take the FasterRCNN model, pretrained on COCO, extract the ResNet backbone and use it for the successive experiments.<br/>
+We decided to take the FasterRCNN model from PyTorch, pretrained on COCO, extract the ResNet backbone and use it for the successive experiments.<br/>
-The instructions we followed to extract the ResNet from the FasterRCNN model are available at: https://discuss.pytorch.org/t/feature-extracting-from-resnet-pretrained-on-coco/82010/3
+The instructions we followed to extract the ResNet from the FasterRCNN model are available [here](https://discuss.pytorch.org/t/feature-extracting-from-resnet-pretrained-on-coco/82010/3).

 ## Notes on the Datasets
 ### StanfordCars
-StanfordCars is currently not availble at its homepage: https://ai.stanford.edu/~jkrause/cars/car_dataset.html We downloaded it from Kaggle, following the procedure explained in https://github.com/pytorch/vision/issues/7545#issuecomment-1631441616.
-Thank you @thefirebanks for providing those helpful instructions.
+StanfordCars is currently not availble at its [homepage](https://ai.stanford.edu/~jkrause/cars/car_dataset.html).
+Therefore, we downloaded it from Kaggle, following the procedure explained [here](https://github.com/pytorch/vision/issues/7545#issuecomment-1631441616).

 ### INaturalist 2021
-The INaturalist 2021 (https://github.com/visipedia/inat_comp/tree/master/2021) contains about 2.7M images of animals, plants, ecc.
+[The INaturalist 2021](https://github.com/visipedia/inat_comp/tree/master/2021) dataset contains about 2.7M images of animals, plants, ecc.
 The task in our case was to predict the *full* target, *i.e.* the species.

 Since the dataset is too big (and it would take hours to perform a forward pass), we decided to use a subset of the images, keeping the ones tagged as *Amphibia*.